 Make sure you site is mobile friendly.

 The good news for WordPress users, most of the new themes (and older) are mobile friendly.
 Google Search Console now has a section focused on this very issue. so we know it’s important to Google.
 If you don’t have Search Console, make sure you get it so you can check that.
 Plus, there’s many more data points you can use for your SEO inside.

-4. Relevancy Has Become A Major SEO Ranking Factor
+5. Relevancy Is Still A Major SEO Ranking Factor

 Your backlinks can work magic but you need relevant links, not quantities of them.
 I use Ahrefs.com (by far the best software for analyzing backlinks) to determine keyword phrases that myself and other websites use.
 I’ll list a few hundred websites and begin outreach to see what type of opportunities I can come up with.